haykodarb/haykodarb/README.md

 **When tf?**

-Ah, this joke format doesn't make sense anymore, does it?
-Well, every other day, mostly.
+Is this joke format still working?
+Ah, well, regardless, every other day mostly.
 Might actually try having a life once in a while when summer comes and quarantine ends.